 Once policy information had been collected, the quality of each policy was evaluated according to the FOIL framework.
 Figure 3.1 shows the form that was used to evaluate the quality of more than 60 features of each state's policy according to a 3-point scale.
-A score of 0 was given to any state policy that was missing the feature; a score of 1 indicates the state policy contained the feature; a score of 2 indicates the state policy clearly exceeded the majority of states in that feature.
+A score of 0 was given to any state policy that was missing the feature; a score of 1 indicates the state policy contained the feature; a score of 2 indicates the state policy was exceptional in that feature.
+This scoring method produced a 122-point composite scale for test security policy quality.